Nopitynopenope/Operationalizing-Machine-Learning/starterfile1/README.md

 Used by local deployment and experimentation (e.g. using Jupyter notebook)

 **Azure AutoML**

 Automated machine learning, also referred to as automated ML or AutoML, is the process of automating the time consuming, iterative tasks of machine learning model development.
 It allows data scientists, analysts, and developers to build ML models with high scale, efficiency, and productivity all while sustaining model quality.

+In this project we use AutoMl  to find the model that provides the most accurate results.
+In this case, it was Voting Ensemble with _0.91958 accuracy._

 **Deploy**

 Deployment is about delivering a trained model into production so that it can be consumed by others.
 Configuring deployment settings means making choices on cluster settings and other types of interaction with a deployment.
 Having a good grasp on configuring production environments in Azure ML Studio and the Python SDK is the key to get robust deployments.

+In this project, we deploy the best model, Voting Ensemble, with Azure Container Instances and we enable authentication.

 **Enable Application Insights**

 Application Insights collects log, performance, and error data.
 By automatically detecting performance anomalies and featuring powerful analytics tools, you can more easily diagnose issues and better understand how your functions are used.
 These tools are designed to help you continuously improve performance and usability of your functions.
 You can even use Application Insights during local function app project development.

+In this project we run one of the starter files logs.py in order to enable Application Insights.

 **Consume Endpoints**